efdevcon/devcon-website/src/content/sections/en/is-bogota-safe.md

   * Don’t walk around with your phone out or with your laptop when not necessary

-  * Leave valuables (passport, excess cash/cards, hardware wallets, etc) in your hotel
+  * Leave valuables (passport, excess cash/cards) in your hotel

   * Avoid hailing street taxis.
 Use Uber or DiDi, where a 20-min ride costs around $3 USD.
 Tip: maybe pay the extra dollar for a nicer “Uber Comfort” *(recommended when coming from the Airport)*

-  * Maybe don’t walk home alone at night (Reminder: Ubers are easy & cheap)
+  * Try not to walk home alone at night (Reminder: Ubers are easy & cheap)

   You can choose your adventure, and with a little bit of common sense and extra precaution, you can expect to have a fun and safe experience in Bogotá.